 Stephanie Collett is a native to the Alpharetta community and graduated from South Forsyth High School.
-She graduated from UGA with a Bachelor’s Degree in Psychology and recently completed her Masters Degree in Early Childhood Education.
-She is also enrolled at UGA pursuing her Professional MBA.
-She has been with Dr. Richman for 5 years serving as Technology Guru, Office Manager, and Treatment Coordinator.
+She graduated from UGA with a Bachelor’s Degree in Psychology and Professional MBA as well as a Masters Degree in Early Childhood Education from Reinhardt University.
+She has been with Dr. Richman since 2010 serving as Technology Guru, Office Manager, and Treatment Coordinator.
 The favorite part of her job is the amazing team she works with everyday and the patients she gets to see every day.
-When Stephanie is away from the office, she enjoys spending time with her family, being an active member in the Junior League of Gwinnett and North Fulton Communities and watching Georgia football in the fall.
+When Stephanie is away from the office, she enjoys spending time with her family, being an active member in the Shepherd Center Junior Committee and watching Georgia football in the fall.

 Maggie DeLano is a native of North Dakota.
 She joined Dr. Richman’s staff in November of 1985.
 The greatest pleasure of her hygiene career is helping to educate and assist the patient in successfully keeping their teeth for the rest of their lives.
 After thirty years in the practice, the patients have become extended family members as have the rest of the dental team of the office.
 While not at the office, Maggie spends as much time as possible with her grandchildren.
 She has been active since 1996 with community service building Habitat for Humanity houses in this area.

-Bita Nasab is originally from Iran, got her Bachelors of Dental Science degree (yes, she is a dentist!) from India, and migrated to the United States 10 years ago.
-She has been working with Dr. Richman for 5 years as Primary Clinical Assistant, preparing necessary materials and equipment for surgical treatments and managing post-surgical follow-up care.
+Bita Nasab is originally from Iran, got her Bachelors of Dental Science degree (yes, she is a dentist!) from India, and migrated to the United States over 10 years ago.
+She has been working with Dr. Richman since 2008 as Primary Clinical Assistant, preparing necessary materials and equipment for surgical treatments and managing post-surgical follow-up care.
 Bita enjoys the office environment and the high technology.
 She says, “Dr. Richman is a great teacher and the most organized and experienced dentist I have ever worked with.
 It is a privilege to work with the best there is.”

 Meleina Cabana has recently moved back to her hometown of Canton.
 She graduated from Sequoyah high school and attended Kennesaw State University for Exercise and Health Science.
 While living in Savannah, she had the privilege to work with one of Dr. Richman’s colleagues, a fellow periodontist, Dr. Lee Young.
 There, she learned about the periodontal field and grew to have a passion for it.
 She enjoys working for Dr. Richman and seeing his compassion for each of his patients.
 When she is away from the office, Meleina enjoys time with her two little girls, being involved with CSSA, and traveling.